SBU-BMI/quip_cancer_segmentation/README.md

 # quip_cancer_segmentation

 This repo is for training and testing brca cancer detection pipeline using 3 standard CNNs: VGG16, Resnet-34, and Inception-v4.
+More details are found in the paper: [Utilizing Automated Breast Cancer Detection to Identify Spatial Distributions of Tumor Infiltrating Lymphocytes in Invasive Breast Cancer][https://arxiv.org/abs/1905.10841]

 NOTE: download the trained models [here](https://drive.google.com/open?id=1km7gVpBpLbBovExTgt3CE8JRwpTEl57F), extract 3 *.t7  files to data/models_cnn